balancer96/Praktikum/README.md

 - Feel free to download or share these files.

 ## Contact
-If you're interested in my application, contact me at balancer96@gmail.com or +49 160-930-406-79.
+If you're interested in my application, contact me at:
+                                                    balancer96@gmail.com
+                                                    or
+                                                    +49 160-930-406-79.

 Thank you for considering my application!